phdesign/500px-osx-background/README.md

     ```
     PATH=/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin

-    00 12 * * * sh /directory_path/500px-osx-background.sh
+    00 12 * * * sh /directory_path/500px-osx-background.sh /path/to/save/image
     ```

-    where `/directory_path/` identifies the path of the directory containing the script (to be configured as value of the `$DIR` directory on the script), while `00 12` specifies the program has to be called every day at noon. setting the PATH is required to allow us to use user binaries
+    where `/directory_path/` identifies the path of the directory containing the script, `/path/to/save/image` is the folder to save the selected image, and `00 12` specifies the program has to be called every day at noon. setting the PATH is required to allow us to use user binaries

  2. Hit `:wq` to close, saving the file